Marlene Mortler: Member of the German Parliament, 2002–2019

 In the 2002 national elections, Mortler became a member of the German Bundestag, representing the Roth district.
 In the Bundestag, she was a full member of the Committee on Food and Agriculture and Deputy Member of the Committee on Tourism.
 From 2004 to 2005, she served as the CSU group's spokesperson on agricultural and consumer protection policies.
 From 2005 to 2009, she was the chairwoman of the Committee on Tourism.
 She was also the CDU/CSU parliamentary group's spokeswoman on tourism from 2009 until 2013.

 In addition to her committee assignments, Mortler was a member of the German-Maltese and German-Hungarian Parliamentary Friendship Group since February 2010.

 Since June 2009, Mortler has been serving as deputy chairwoman of the CSU district association Middle Franconia, and in October 2011 she was elected as a member of the CSU Board under then chairman Horst Seehofer.
 In November 2011, she was appointed chairwoman of the party's working group on agriculture.

 In the negotiations to form a coalition government following the 2009 federal elections, Mortler was part of the working group on the environment, agriculture and consumer protection, led by Ilse Aigner and Michael Kauch.

 In addition to her parliamentary work, Mortler also served as Commissioner on Narcotic Drugs at the Federal Ministry of Health in the government of Chancellor Angela Merkel from 2014 until 2019; she was succeeded by Daniela Ludwig.
 In the negotiations to form a coalition government under the Merkel's leadership following the 2017 federal elections, she was part of the working group on municipalities and rural areas, led by Reiner Haseloff, Kurt Gribl and Michael Groschek.

 Mortler was always elected as a directly elected representatives of the Roth constituency in the Bundestag.
 In the 2005 elections, she received 51.0% of the vote.

-Member of the European Parliament, 2019–present
+Member of the European Parliament, 2019–2024

 In late 2018, Mortler announced that she would run for a parliamentary seat in the 2019 European elections.
-Since becoming a Member of the European Parliament, she has been serving on the Committee on Agriculture and Rural Development.
+After becoming a Member of the European Parliament, she served on the Committee on Agriculture and Rural Development.
 In 2020, she also joined the Committee of Inquiry on the Protection of Animals during Transport.

-In addition to her committee assignments, Mortler is part of the Parliament's delegation for relations with South Africa.
-She is also part of the European Parliament Intergroup on Small and Medium-Sized Enterprises (SMEs).
+In addition to her committee assignments, Mortler was part of the Parliament's Delegation for relations with South Africa.
+She was also part of the European Parliament Intergroup on Small and Medium-Sized Enterprises (SMEs).

+In December 2023, Mortler announced that she would not stand in the 2024 elections but instead resign from active politics by the end of the parliamentary term.